awln/graft/README.md

 Implementation and features are described in
 Raft dissertation: https://web.stanford.edu/~ouster/cgi-bin/papers/OngaroPhD.pdf.
 Paper contains recommended threading model and alternatives for RPC implementations.

+## Features
-Leader Election is separated into a Prepare-Accept approach to prevent partitioned node from forcing up-to-date leaders to retrigger an election (section 9.6).
+* Leader Election is separated into a Prepare-Accept approach to prevent partitioned node from forcing up-to-date leaders to retrigger an election (section 9.6).
 Additonal Raft thread: https://groups.google.com/g/raft-dev/c/JEtBYaPpHXo
+* Read queries are optimized to wait for the leader's no-op entry to be applied instead of all log indices.
+* Log compaction and snapshotting is based off an in-memory data structure Raft Finite State Machine.
+Currently using WAL (write ahead log) for log storage and BoltDB as the metadata engine for persistence.
+Log entries are committed to persisted storage before returning control to the client.
+* Supports AppendEntries, RequestVote, RegisterClient, RegisterServer, and PUT/GET/APPEND RPCs.

+## Future Optimizations and Features
+*

 # Raft Abstract
 Raft is a consensus algorithm for managing a replicated